zulip/zulip-mobile/docs/howto/dev-server.md

 HOST_IP_ADDR 0.0.0.0
 ```

-Then restart the Vagrant guest.
+Then restart the Vagrant guest using `vagrant reload`.

 ### If running server directly on host